Panpanya

-panpanya (パンパンヤ, Panpanya) is a Japanese manga artist who made their commercial debut with Ashizuri Suizokukan (Ashizuri Aquarium) in 2013, and received critical acclaim.
-They subsequently published Invitation from a Crab in 2014, which also received praise.
-Since then they have been described as "one of the most beloved and influential doujinshi artists in Japan."
+panpanya is a pseudonymous Japanese manga artist.
+They made their commercial debut with Ashizuri Suizokukan (Ashizuri Aquarium) in 2013 to critical acclaim in Japan.
+They subsequently published An Invitation from a Crab in 2014, which also received praise.

+In a review of an English translation published by Denpa, panpanya has been described as "one of the most beloved and influential doujinshi artists in Japan", with publishing company founder Ed Chavez writing that "he is put on a very high pedestal in Japan" despite the fact that their work "does not sell great numbers".

 Style

 Panpanya's published manga utilize a characteristic art style drawing upon traits of surrealism.
-These include elaborately detailed backgrounds as well as simplistic, depersonalized, and "impossible" characters.
+These include elaborately detailed backgrounds as well as simplistic, depersonalized, and "impossible" characters and landscapes.
 Their more recent works have been described as increasingly grounded in reality.

+e-flux Architecture editor Nick Axel has likened panpanya's Graphic novels to the art of Genpei Akasegawa, speaking to a "practice of noticing" and describing their work as featuring "meticulous representations of quotidian urban details".

 Personal life

-Panpanya chooses to remain almost entirely anonymous, with their real name and date of birth being unknown.
-In a 2019 interview, Nicole Coolidge Rousmaniere, the curator of the British Museum's Citi Manga Exhibition, described panpanya as "this young… well, they don't want to say an age, but they're a newish artist, and their name is Panpanya and they're non-binary and they're very cool."
+Panpanya chooses to remain almost entirely anonymous, not publicizing their real name, gender, home prefecture, or date of birth.
+In a 2019 interview, Nicole Coolidge Rousmaniere, curator of The Citi Exhibition: Manga at the British Museum, described panpanya as "this young… well, they don't want to say an age, but they're a newish artist, and their name is Panpanya and they're non-binary and they're very cool."

 Works

-The majority of panpanya's published works are collections of short stories that have little if any relation to each other except for the same roster of characters.
-Their place in time and space are left largely ambiguous, except for a handful of times where the nameless protagonist, generally seen as panpanya themself, is at school or working a job.
-Some, however, feature a more extended story along with other shorter ones, such as Guyabano Holiday.
+The majority of panpanya's published works are collections of short stories that have little (if any) relation to each other apart from a shared roster of characters.
+Their place in time and space are left largely ambiguous, apart for a handful of times where the nameless protagonist, generally seen as panpanya themself, is at school or working a job.
+Some, however, feature a more extended storyline interweaved with shorter vignettes, such as Guyabano Holiday and their earlier works.